OWASP Secure Headers Project

 ...

-The portable cross-platform tool Venom with the dedicated OSHP Validator test suites aligned with the OWASP Secure Headers Project.
+The portable cross-platform tool Venom with the dedicated OSHP Validator test suites aligned with the OWASP Secure Headers Project can be used.

 πŸ’» Use the following example set of commands: